Labibme/RHEL_PrepGuide/README.md

 Configure IPv4 and IPv6 forwarding on the local system.11.

 Set up system activity reports to run the related accounting tool every five minutes.
+*----------------------------------------------------------------------------------------------------------------*
+                                       RHCE Sample Exam 2
+*----------------------------------------------------------------------------------------------------------------*
+You’ll have two hours to complete the following tasks:1.

+Configure the server1.example.com system as a logging server.
+Configure thetester1.example.com system (or the physical host system) as a logging client.2.

+Configure the server1.example.com system as a Kerberos client on the example.comdomain, with a KDC and administrative server of the physical host system.3.

+Set up an Apache web server with two regular virtual hosts.
+Set it up on URLstest1.example.com and test2.example.com.
+Create and use the /web subdirectory for this purpose.
+Include appropriate index.html files, with contents for each URL.4.

+Set up a shared subdirectory named cubs on that Apache web server, accessible to userselizabeth and fred.
+Limit access to the local network.5.

+Configure the system to work with a CGI application, accessible on thetest1.example.com system.
+For that purpose, you may use the following code in anappropriate CGI script.
+Call it the good.pl file.
+#!/usr/bin/perlprint "Content-type: text/html\n\n";print "Good Job!\n";
+6.

+Set up an FTP server that supports only anonymous access, even from outside your LAN.Do not allow access from any regular users, even if the ftp_home_dir boolean is on.7.

+Configure a caching-only DNS server that forwards requests to the physical host system.8.

+Set up a local SMTP server that supports access limited to systems on the local network.9.

+Configure an SSH server for user mike on the server1.example.com system.
+Configure password-free access, with passphrases, using key-based authentication from a remotesystem, either tester1.example.com or the physical host.
+Use the following passphrase:
+Linux rocks, Windows does not.
+10.

+Set up masquerading from the network with server1.example.com to outside networks,using the IP address of the physical host system.